STEM-C/CaSMM/README.md

 - #### `compile/`

-  [Compile](/compile/#compile) is an arduino compiler service.
+  [Compile](/compile#compile) is an arduino compiler service.
 It is an unofficial fork of [Chromeduino](https://github.com/spaceneedle/Chromeduino).

   <br/>

 ## Setup

 ### Development
+This project's dependencies are managed through [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable).
+This effectively replaces npm and should be used in place of npm everywhere except sc-compile-dev.
-This project's dependencies are managed through [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) The following are the available scripts we can use with the client and server:
+The following are the available scripts we can use with the client and server:

 The development environment is comprised of four servers managed by docker compose.